mrazomej/phd/docs/src/chapter_04/section_16_strainlist.md

 | Oid, $R = 1220$ | HG105::galK   <>25Oid+11-yfp, ybcN   <>3*1RBS1-lacI     |
 | Oid, $R = 1740$ | HG105::galK   <>25Oid+11-yfp, ybcN   <>3*1-lacI (RBS1L) |
-Table: \textbf{\textit{E. coli} strains used in this work.} Each strain contains a unique operator-yfp construct for measurement of fluorescence and $R$ refers to the dimer copy number as measured by [@Garcia2011c]. {#tbl:ch4_tbl04}
+Table: \textbf{\textit{E. coli} strains used in this work.} Each strain contains a unique operator-yfp construct for measurement of fluorescence, and $R$ refers to the dimer copy number as measured by [@Garcia2011c]. {#tbl:ch4_tbl04}